TikTok creators fear economic blow of US ban

 A TikTok ban would be a particularly hard blow to businesses just starting out, according to eMarketer analyst Jasmine Enberg.

-“Social media has democratized the commerce landscape, and TikTok really supercharged that,” Enberg told AFP.
+“Social media has democratised the commerce landscape, and TikTok really supercharged that,” Enberg told AFP.

 “It’s become a crucial platform for many small businesses, especially those that are in niche industries or sell quirky products.”